AkiraSatori/PiPElineEX/README.md

 # PiPElineEX
-Source code of our paper "A pipeline-based approach for automated construction of geoscientific knowledge graphs.(editing)"
+Source code of our paper "A pipeline-based approach for automated construction of geoscientific knowledge graphs.(editing)" Our code will be uploaded after the paper has been accepted

 ## Overview
 This file contains detailed code for the automation module, excluding the pre-trained models.